ImtiazVision/Amazon-Web-Services-AWS-/Chunk_27_Amazon_Elastic_File_System.md

+### Amazon Elastic File System

-Amazon Elastic File System is a simple, scalable, and elastic file system for Linux-based applications that can be used with AWS Cloud services and on-premises resources.
+**Amazon Elastic File System**: is a simple, scalable, and elastic file system for Linux-based applications that can be used with AWS Cloud services and on-premises resources.